cordova-plugin-camera-preview/cordova-plugin-camera-preview/README.md

 Cordova plugin that allows camera interaction from HTML ee for showing camera preview below or above the HTML.<br/>

-**March 4, 2017** - We are currently drastically improving the plugin for a v1.0.0 release, in the meantime the API may change slightly.
-Please use master until a new version is released.
+**We are continually improving the plugin for an eventual v1.0.0 release, in the meantime the API may change.
+Please use master until a new version is released.**

-**PR's are greatly appreciated.
-If your interested in maintainer status please create a couple PR's and then contact westonganger@gmail.com**
+**PR's are greatly appreciated**

 # Features